frinyvonnick/react-simple-infinite-loading/README.md

 - [react-window](https://github.com/bvaughn/react-window) is made to display efficiently large lists.
 It only creates components for the visible elements and reuse nodes.
 - [react-window-infinite-loader](https://github.com/bvaughn/react-window-infinite-loader/) is a HOC that loads elements just-in-time as user scrolls down the list
-- [react-virtualized-auto-sizer](https://github.com/bvaughn/react-virtualized-auto-sizer/) help you displaying your list so it fits the space available in its parent container.
+- [react-virtualized-auto-sizer](https://github.com/bvaughn/react-virtualized-auto-sizer/) helps you displaying your list so it fits the space available in its parent container.

 ## Properties